saylesss88/nix-book/src/nix/minimal_install.md

 - You will be prompted to enter a new password if everything succeeds.

-- If everything checks out, reboot the system and you should be prompted to enter your user and password to login to a shell to get started.
+- If everything checks out, reboot the system and you should be prompted to enter your `user` and `password` to login to a shell to get started.

 - The flake will be placed at `/etc/nixos/flake`, I choose to move it to my home directory.
-Since the file was first in `/etc` you'll need to adjust the permissions with something like `sudo chmod username:users ~/flake` and then you can work on it without privilege esculation.
+Since the file was first in `/etc` you'll need to adjust the permissions with something like `sudo chown username:users ~/flake`(`username` will be your username) and then you can work on it without privilege escalation.

-- To continue following allong and set up impermanence [Click Here](https://saylesss88.github.io/nix/impermanence.html)
+- To continue following along and set up impermanence [Click Here](https://saylesss88.github.io/nix/impermanence.html)